KaterynaD/dbt_segmentation_tools/README.md

 You can create your own macro with any name and use it in **segmentation_type** parameter:

-If a macro creates SQL code, the name must contain **SQL**.
+If a macro creates SQL code, the name must contain **SQL**.

-For Python macro, the name must contain **Python** and the macro defines Python model function.
+For Python macro, the name must contain **Python** and the macro defines Python model function.

 SQL custom segmentation type: